 - 1/2 Cup of Water

 Thanksgiving would not be a holiday without these on the table.
 Potatoes are great on their own, but mashing them opens up a whole new world.
-A world of sauce and smooth paste-like texture for your taste buds.
+A world of sauce and smooth, paste-like texture for your taste buds.
 You can always try sweetening your potatoes but I like mine a little salty, with enough room to take in the potato taste!
+Alternately you can make french fries, they work on every occasion, am I right?

 - Boiled and Mashed Potatoes